-Like all tools you buy for your venue, there are thousands of products, price ranges, and reasons why one might be a better choice than another for your needs.
+Like all tools you buy for your operation, there are thousands of products, price ranges and reasons why one might be a better choice than another for your needs.
 That's why we've put together this buyer's guide to help you make the right choice.

-You might also want to refer to our Commercial Mops, Wringers, and Buckets Buying Guide for wet mess cleaning products.
+You might also want to refer to our Commercial Mops, Wringers, and Buckets Buying Guide.

 Floorcare can be a challenging job in any restaurant.
 From cleaning up a quick spill that could cause a trip and fall, to daily scrubbing, floors always need attention.

 Brooms, squeegees, and commercial floor sweepers will be part of regular daily cleaning and a regular deep cleaning plan, especially in food prep areas, including corners and behind and around appliances.

 We all know food prep areas need to be safe without grease or other residue that can cause slips and falls.
 But your dining room floors need to sparkle when customers enter the door.
 If the first thing they see is dirt they may wonder what's happening behind the scenes, e.g., is your kitchen clean and sanitized?
 And just like back of house, you also need to ensure that areas your patrons access are safe, too.
 That includes the bathroom and outdoor patio (if you have one).

 Not all floors are created equal so if you don't know how to clean tiles, hardwood, and other floorings you could end up with stains, damaged finishes, and eventually need to invest more money to replace them.